emso-eric/metadata-harmonizer/README.md

 The report provides mainly two outputs, a **metadata** harmonization score and its **operational** validity. **Metadata** tests ensure that the proper attributes can be found, including variable attributes.
 The metadata tests provide a harmonization score as a percentage for required and optional tests.
 The desired harmonization score is 100% for required tests.
-The score for optional tests should be taken as qualitative information, since optional fields may not be of interest.
+The score for optional tests should be taken as qualitative information, since optional metadata fields may not be relevant in certain circumstances.

-On the other hand, **operational** tests ensure that the dataset is technically sound, it has all the expected coordinates and sensor / platform metadata is traceable.
-It shows errors, warning and information messages, but ultimately it provides a binary output, whether the dataset is operationally valid or not.
+On the other hand, **operational** tests ensure that the dataset is technically sound, it has the expected coordinate reference system and all the sensor / platform metadata is traceable.
+It shows errors, warning and information messages, but ultimately provides a binary output, whether the dataset is operationally valid or not.

 #### Additional Options:
-* `-v` or `--verbose`: Verbose output
+* `-v` or `--verbose`: verbose output
 * `-o` or `--output`: store the results as a csv file
 * `-i` or `--ignore-ok`: do not show successful metadata tests, used to reduce the reports's verbosity
 * `-V` or `--variables`: list of variables to test, other variables will be ignored.